Keerthana2277/PREDICTIVE-ANALYSIS-OF-BANK-MARKETING-CAMPAIGN-EFFECTIVENESS/README.md

 Columns in Dataset

  Age - Age of the customer

- Job - Type of occupation or professional background Marital - Marital status of the customer
+ Job - Type of occupation or professional background

+ Marital - Marital status of the customer

- Education - Highest level of education achieved Default - Whether the customer has credit in default Balance - Average yearly account balance
+ Education - Highest level of education achieved

+ Default - Whether the customer has credit in default

- Housing - Whether the customer has a housing loan Loan - Whether the customer has a personal loan Contact - Communication method used to contact the customer Day - Day of the month when the customer was contacted Month - Month when the customer was contacted Duration - Duration of the last contact call in seconds Campaign - Number of contacts during the current campaign- Pdays - Number of days after previous contact from earlier campaign
+ Balance - Average yearly account balance

+ Housing - Whether the customer has a housing loan

+ Loan - Whether the customer has a personal loan

+ Contact - Communication method used to contact the customer

+ Day - Day of the month when the customer was contacted

+ Month - Month when the customer was contacted

+ Duration - Duration of the last contact call in seconds

+ Campaign - Number of contacts during the current campaign

+ Pdays - Number of days after previous contact from earlier campaign

- Previous - Number of contacts before the current campaign Poutcome - Outcome of the previous marketing campaign Y - Whether the customer subscribed to the term deposit
+ Previous - Number of contacts before the current campaign

+ Poutcome - Outcome of the previous marketing campaign

+ Y - Whether the customer subscribed to the term deposit

 Data Visualization

 Different visualization techniques were used to identify customer patterns, financial behavior, and campaign effectiveness.
-- Bar Charts - Analyzed customer job distribution and target variable distribution
+Bar Charts - Analyzed customer job distribution and target variable distribution

-- Line Charts - Studied the relationship between age and average account balance
+Line Charts - Studied the relationship between age and average account balance

-- Heatmaps - Identified correlations between numerical variables
+Heatmaps - Identified correlations between numerical variables

-- Boxplots - Compared balance distribution across age groups and loan categories
+Boxplots - Compared balance distribution across age groups and loan categories

-- Histograms - Displayed customer age frequency distribution
+Histograms - Displayed customer age frequency distribution

-- Pie Charts - Showed the educational composition of customers
+Pie Charts - Showed the educational composition of customers

-- Count Plots - Evaluated communication methods and subscription success rates
+Count Plots - Evaluated communication methods and subscription success rates

 Key Findings